brad-bb-bell/brad-bb-bell/README.md

 - 👀 I aspire to write clean, elegant code.
 - 🌱 I’m currently building my first full stack app, Last Best Ski Resorts.
 - 💞️ I’m available to collaborate on anything!
 I love working with others towards a common goal.
 - ⛰️ If I'm not coding I'm in the mountains..
-Skiing, climbing, eating snacks and taking naps.
+Skiing, climbing, eating snacks and/or taking naps.
 - 📫 How to reach me => brad.bb.bell@gmail.com

 ### Skills